anandaswarup/phrase_break_prediction/README.md

 # Phrase break prediction using BLSTM

-This repository contains code to train a phrase break prediction system for Text-to-Speech systems using BLSTMs and word embeddings.
+This repository contains code to train a phrase break prediction model for Text-to-Speech systems using BLSTMs and word embeddings.
 The sytem is trained using LibriTTS alignments provided at [kan-bayashi/LibriTTSLabel](https://github.com/kan-bayashi/LibriTTSLabel).
 The `train-clean-360` split is used for training, while the `dev-clean` and `test-clean` splits are used for validation and test respectively.

 # Quick start